emtee40/SurvivalManual-wiki/Apps.md

 [Document Viewer](https://github.com/PrivacyApps/document-viewer) is a libre app available from F-Droid.org for reading PDF documents, as well as OpenXPS, ComicBook CBZ, FictionBook FB, etc.

-Every phone is equipped with enough storage memory to hold thousands of textbooks, and many are already in the public domain.
+Every phone is equipped with enough storage memory to hold thousands of textbooks, as well as classic literature – many of these works are already in the public domain.

 The [Gutenberg Project](https://www.gutenberg.org/) has gathered over 56,000 of them, and there's a top 100 selection to help you make your choice.

+There is also [Standard Ebooks](https://standardebooks.org/) which is an ambitious project to create free high-quality e-books with strict typesetting standards and elegant cover designs.

 ### Recorder